 Squat dead lift

 The first variation demonstrated is the squat dead lift, also called a deadlift (squat style), this is performed with a hook grip.
 We’re showing this one first as it’s the most common variation.
 You can do this with one or two kettlebells, you can even do it with a stacked grip if you got big hands and a strong grip.
-FYI: the other deadlift variation, the conventional one, that is the hip hinge style deadlift.
+FYI: the other deadlift variation, the conventional one, is the hip hinge style deadlift.

 Squat hang lift